memoConnect/cameoServer/README.md

 KolibriNetServer
 ================

 We are still booting.
-Wait a Minute, please :)
+Wait a minute, please :)